Can you listen to podcasts while driving?

 Perhaps newer and infrequent podcast listeners haven’t developed listening routines, or haven’t committed to a particular device or app for listening.
 If they are accessing audio content ad hoc, the web may be easier and more convenient than using an app.

-READ ALSO: What are key differentiators?
+READ ALSO: What are the most inspiring short stories?

 Should you listen to music while you run?